 DOVID MANYEVITSH (1896-August 13, 1959)

 His was born in Ukraine.
 He began writing in Russian under the pen name “Prisheltsev” (newcomer, stranger).
-In the 1920s he was living in New York, working as an internal contributor to the Communist newspaper Morgn-frayhayt (Morning freedom), at which he was in charge of a daily column entitled “Gehert un gezen” (Heard and seen), and later he returned to Russia and continued his writing activities.
+In the 1920s he was living in New York, working as an internal contributor to the Communist newspaper Morgn-frayhayt (Morning freedom), for which he was in charge of the daily column entitled “Gehert un gezen” (Heard and seen).
+He later returned to Russia and continued his writing activities there.
 No information is forthcoming on his subsequent years.
-In book form he published: In yene teg (1917-1920) (In those days, 1917-1920) (New York: Frayhayt, 1926), 264 pp.; Masnkamf (Mass struggle), a collection of descriptions of the struggles in the needle trades in New York over the years 1925-1930, with a foreword by M. Olgin (New York, 1930), 330 pp. He also translated in an abridged form: Republik shkid (Republic of Shkid [original: Respublika Shkid]) by G. Belikh and L. Panteleev (Kiev, 1932), 205 pp.; and Di ershte tsvantsik yor, zikhroynes fun a untererdisher tuerin (The first twenty years, memoirs of an underground activist [original Zapiski riadovogo podpol'shchika (Notes of an ordinary underground worker)]) by T. S. Bobrovskaia, her memoirs (Moscow, 1932), 191 pp. He died in Moscow.
+In book form he published: In yene teg (1917-1920) (In those days, 1917-1920) (New York: Frayhayt, 1926), 264 pp.; Masnkamf (Mass struggle), a collection of descriptions of the struggles in the needle trades in New York over the years 1925-1930, with a foreword by Moyshe Olgin (New York: Industrial Needle Trades Union, 1930), 330 pp.; Masnkamf in der amerikaner nodl-industrye far di yorn 1925-1928 (Mass struggle in the American needle industry over the years 1925-1928) (Kharkov-Kiev, 1932).
+He also translated into Yiddish in an abridged form: Republik shkid (Republic of Shkid [original: Respublika Shkid]) by G. Belikh and L. Panteleev (Kharkov: Ukrainian State Publishers for National Minorities, 1932), 205 pp.; and Di ershte tsvantsik yor, zikhroynes fun a untererdisher tuerin (The first twenty years, memoirs of an underground activist [original Zapiski riadovogo podpol'shchika (Notes of an ordinary underground worker)]) by T. S. Bobrovskaia, her memoirs (Moscow: Emes, 1932), 191 pp. He died in Moscow.

 Sources: Y. N. Shteynberg, Mit eyn fus in amerike (With one foot in America) (Mexico City, 1951), pp. 162-63; N. Mayzil, Dos yidishe shafn un der yidisher arbeter in sovetn-farband (Jewish creation and the Jewish worker in the Soviet Union) (New York, 1959), p.
 128; Chone Shmeruk, comp., Pirsumim yehudiim babrit-hamoatsot, 1917-1961 (Jewish publications in the Soviet Union, 1917-1961) (Jerusalem, 1961), no. 607.